 These are some of the photos I made that afternoon.

 There were other theaters for street photography in Beijing too.
 The Forbidden City, the Summer Palace, the Temple of Heaven and Jingshan Park were all wonderful places to take photos.
 These historical locations appealed to me much more than the modern parts of the city, and I was fascinated by the way that people came to see the city’s historical sites, and how they interacted with them.
-There was a much greater sense of history in Beijing than Shanghai.

 At the Temple of Heaven I came across couples having wedding photos taken (a shoot that takes place after the wedding itself).